-Knowledge: Greek vocabulary
+Knowledge: Greek morphology and vocabulary

-skills: be able to give a morphological analysis of Ancient Greek words
+Skills: be able to give a morphological analysis of Ancient Greek words

-skills: be able to translate an annotated Attic Greek text into correct English
+Skills: be able to translate an annotated Attic Greek text into correct English

-insight: be able to explain morphological irregularities or variation within Ancient Greek with reference to linguistic developments
+Insight: be able to explain morphological irregularities or variation within Ancient Greek with reference to linguistic developments

 Mode of instruction